UniMath/agda-unimath/src/commutative-algebra/isomorphisms-commutative-rings.lagda.md

       ( f)

   hom-inv-is-iso-hom-Commutative-Ring :
-    is-iso-hom-Commutative-Ring → type-hom-Commutative-Ring B A hom-inv-is-iso-hom-Commutative-Ring =
+    is-iso-hom-Commutative-Ring → hom-Commutative-Ring B A hom-inv-is-iso-hom-Commutative-Ring =
     hom-inv-is-iso-hom-Ring
       ( ring-Commutative-Ring A)